autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

 ### Troubleshooting

-If the data on topics is not produced or the poincloud is not visible on the simulation screen please find a `Player.log` file and provide it to the simulation suppliers (the file can be found under `~/.config/unity3d/Tier\ IV/E2ESimulator` directory).
+If the data on topics is not produced or the poincloud is not visible on the simulation screen please report a problem in autoware [Q&A discussion](https://github.com/autowarefoundation/autoware/discussions/).
+To make analysis of the problem easier, please share a `Player.log` file (the file can be found under `~/.config/unity3d/Tier\ IV/E2ESimulator/Player.log` directory).
 ````